OBJET D’ART EXCERPT

 all times.”

-a spot between his eyes over the bridge of his nose.
-“You’d
+massaged a spot between his eyes over the bridge of his

-think with all the science fiction movies about time travel I
+nose.
+“You’d think with all the science fiction movies about

-watched as a kid I’d be less shocked than I am right now.”
+time travel I watched as a kid I’d be less shocked than I am

-His arm dropped back down and he refocused on Paul,
+right now.”
+His arm dropped back down and he refocused

-hoping to assure himself he wasn’t hallucinating.
-“So, what
+on Paul, hoping to assure himself he wasn’t hallucinating.

 “Can we talk about it while you drive?”

-going?”
-He reached toward the ignition to start the engine.
+we going?”
+He reached toward the ignition to start the

 “The World War II Museum.”